grapa-dev/grapa/maintainers/index.md

 # Maintainers & Internal Documentation

+## 📂 Maintainers Directory Organization

+This section documents the organization and purpose of the `maintainers/` directory:

+- **README.md**: Maintainer onboarding, project overview, and navigation. *Should remain at top level.*
+- **index.md**: Quick navigation and category summary for all maintainer docs. *Should remain at top level for discoverability.*
+- **BACKLOG.md**: Historical or long-term backlog.
+If not referenced in current workflows, consider moving to `DEVELOPMENT/` or `INTERNAL_NOTES/`.
+- **.DS_Store**: System file, can be deleted.

+### Subfolders:
+- **BUILD_AND_DEPLOYMENT/**: Build instructions, dependency management, packaging, deployment, and cloud setup.
+- **DEVELOPMENT/**: Development workflow, progress tracking, roadmaps, session context, and contribution guidelines.
+(Key doc: `CURRENT_STATUS.md`)
+- **IMPLEMENTATION/**: Core technical implementation details, system functions, type system, execution model, and technical specs.
+- **TESTING_AND_QUALITY/**: Testing frameworks, production readiness, performance benchmarks, and quality assurance.
+- **INTERNAL_NOTES/**: Work-in-progress docs, internal analysis, improvement ideas, operator/optimization analysis, and archived WIP.
+- **ADVANCED_TOPICS/**: Specialized or advanced topics (e.g., binary grep, grammar/BNF development, core extensions, debugging).

+> **Note:** Each subfolder contains its own `index.md` for navigation and document summaries specific to that area.

+> For a summary of current status, priorities, and tasks, see [`DEVELOPMENT/CURRENT_STATUS.md`](DEVELOPMENT/CURRENT_STATUS.md).

+---

 Welcome to the maintainers section.
 This area contains all documentation relevant to building, maintaining, and extending Grapa. **General users do not need these files.**

 ## Quick Navigation